SharpaPix

 The second deconvolution slider lets you choose the operator’s effect: weak to strong.

-Start by pressing F4 to move both sliders to their mid points and use the resulting deconvolved image as a reference.
-Now, just tweak the result by adjusting these two or any of the other sliders.
+Typically, you would start by moving both sliders to their mid points and then using the resulting deconvolved image as a reference.
+And then, just tweaking the result by adjusting these two or any of the other sliders.
 That’s really all there is to it:

 After